Candidates should be able to use system tools to back up important system data.

 not be restored, hence not be backed up.
 There may be others on your system.

 Gray areas include the news spool, log files and many other things in

 /var.
-You must decide what you consider important -
+You must decide what you consider important.
+Also, consider

-do a proper risk analysis.
-Also, consider what to do with the device files
+what to do with the device files in